GMarins/orthomosaic_tree_counting/PERFORMANCE.md

 Even though I did not have access to what happens behind the OpenCV funcionts, I have tried to avoid using features that would increase the execution time.
 I have avoided using *NumPy* functions where there where alternatives in the Pythons' *math* library.
-As stated in the link above, *NumPy* operations may take 20x to 100x longer to execute that Python native scripts.
+As stated in the link above, *NumPy* operations may take 20x to 100x longer to execute than Python native scripts.

 Although the script can run with a good perfomance when the desired result does not require full precision, the result can be quite different when required.
 The *option = 2* in **filterMatches** function is O(n²), making the execution increasingly slower the bigger the